HandongHCI/HandongHCI.github.io/Courses/StudentProjects/HCI2020S/team15/README.md

 [← go back to the list](../README.md)

-# Face Recognition-Based Interactive Online Lecture-Room
+# HCI final report 1-3

 #### Increasing interaction between teacher-student of online learning using hand detection and face recognition in webcam
 #### Members